RafaeloHQ/Re-Manga/README.md

 **URL Logging**

-In each reddit post you install, a `source.txt` file will be included, which will include the reddit url of the post.
+In each reddit post you download, a `source.txt` file will be included, which will include the reddit url of the post.

-Re-manga will also create a `links.txt` file that will log all of the reddit urls you install.
+Re-manga will also create a `links.txt` file that will log all of the reddit urls you download.
 This is for the `-r` re-download feature that will basically install the lifetime collection of Reddit URLs that Re-Manga has collected.
 You can copy this file anywhere for safe-keeping.

 **-r Parameter**